-The Group launched its smart car parking business since 2021, integrating cutting-edge technologies such as IoTs, Al and big data.
+In recent year, the Group introduced integrating cuttingedge technologies such as IoTs, AI and big data to our WTE plants.
 Apart from it, we are exploring the opportunities to introduce unmanned environmental sanitation equipment to advance smart urban sanitation and foster innovation in our operational landscape.
 Currently we have made progress in applying innovative technologies in our WTE plants and environmental sanitation business for energy consumption monitoring, quality and efficiency enhancement.